-- Be suspicious of any pressure build-up inside the container.
+- Be suspicious of any pressure build-up inside the container (e.g. piranha waste)

-- If this is a concern when closing the container, do not secure the cap tightly and if appropriate, place the container inside a fume hood or other well-ventilated area until the chemical is removed by the waste collector.
+- If this is a concern when closing the container, use a cap designed to allow venting of over-pressure or do not secure the cap tightly and if appropriate, place the container inside a fume hood or other well-ventilated area until the chemical reaction has reached equilibrium and is removed by the waste collector.

-- Old cans of dry picric acid and all other known or suspected peroxide forming chemicals (PFC) or shock sensitive compounds shall be left in place and not moved until the waste collector has evaluated the condition of the container.
-Friction, heat, and exposure to air can cause aging PFCs to explode.
+- Old cans of dry picric acid or other shock-sensitive compounds and all known or suspected peroxide forming chemicals (PFC) shall be left in place and not moved until the waste collector has evaluated the condition of the container.
+(Note: Friction, heat, and exposure to air can cause aging PFCs to explode).